spraakbanken/sparv/docs/user-manual/corpus-configuration.md

 Sparv comes with a set of default presets.
 To see which presets are available for your corpus and the annotations they include, run the `sparv presets` command.
 Presets are defined in YAML files located in the [Sparv data directory](installation-and-setup.md#setting-up-sparv) under `config/presets`.
-You can also add your own presets by adding YAML files to this directory.
+You can add your own presets by adding YAML files to this directory.

 It is possible to exclude specific annotations from a preset using the `not` keyword.
 In the following example, all